 [Optional provision:]

-@Permits and Licenses
+Permits and Licenses

 The Contractor shall observe and comply with all laws, rules, and regulations affecting services under this Agreement.
 The Contractor shall procure and keep in full force and effect during the term of this Agreement all permits and licenses necessary to accomplish the Work contemplated in this Agreement.